 Not all business processes benefit equally from AI.
 Based on analysis of enterprise workflow data, AI delivers the highest ROI in three specific scenarios:

 High-volume, pattern-based tasks: Processes where you handle similar requests repeatedly.
-For RFP teams, this means question-answering workflows where 60-70% of questions recur across proposals.
-According to McKinsey's 2023 analysis, generative AI can automate up to 70% of time spent on these repetitive tasks, potentially adding $2.6 to $4.4 trillion annually to the global economy.
+For RFP teams, this means question-answering workflows where many questions recur across proposals.
+According to McKinsey research, generative AI has the potential to automate work activities that absorb 60 to 70 percent of employees' time.

 Context-heavy decision support: Scenarios requiring synthesis of multiple data sources.
 AI excels at pulling relevant information from your content library, past proposals, product docs, and compliance databases—then presenting it in context.
-In our dataset of 50,000+ business documents, this cuts research time from an average of 3.2 hours to 12 minutes.
+This cuts research time from hours to minutes.

 Time-sensitive workflows: When response speed directly impacts revenue.
-Teams using AI for security questionnaire automation report cutting turnaround times from 14 business days to 48 hours—a competitive advantage when procurement timelines compress.
-Gartner research indicates that 60% of B2B buyers now expect same-week responses to complex questionnaires.
+Teams using AI for security questionnaire automation report significant reductions in turnaround times—a competitive advantage when procurement timelines are tight.

 Here's what that looks like in practice:

-The key is identifying which 20% of your workflow is repetitive enough for AI but valuable enough to automate.
-In our experience with 200+ enterprise implementations, this is almost always the content retrieval phase—where teams waste hours searching SharePoint, email threads, and past proposals for answers that already exist.
+The key is identifying which parts of your workflow are repetitive enough for AI but valuable enough to automate.

 Before selecting any AI tool, document how information flows through your organization.
 For proposal workflows, this typically includes: